zinh/programming_exercises/README.md

 altMap (+10) (+100) [0,1,2,3,4] = [10,101,12,103,14]
 ```

+14. Longest Substring Without Repeating Characters

+Given a string s, find the length of the longest substring without repeating characters.

 14. The countdown problem

 Given a sequence of numbers and a target number, attempt to construct an expression whose value is the target,